 \subsection{Intrapulse Modulations}

-AIMC-Spec includes 33 intrapulse modulation types grouped into frequency (13), phase (17), and hybrid (3) categories.
+AIMC-Spec includes 30 intrapulse modulation types grouped into frequency (15) and phase (15) categories.
 These modulation types also serve as the class labels for classification tasks.
 FM signals are often visually distinct in spectrograms due to frequency sweeps.
-In contrast, phase modulations (PM) and hybrid modulations (HM) produce more subtle patterns—phase shifts introduce discontinuities or faint texture shifts that are less salient to image-based classifiers.
+In contrast, PM types produce more subtle patterns—phase shifts introduce discontinuities or faint texture shifts that are less salient to image-based classifiers.